wandb/wandb/docs/index.md

 If you launch your script directly (`python <script.py>` or `./script.py`) instead of using `wandb run <script.py>`, it will be launched in dry run mode, wherein nothing is persisted to wandb.
 We still create a run directory and other `wandb.run` members, so your script will function normally.
 We recommend using dry run mode while developing your script.

-### wandb.run.config
+### Saving and loading configuration

-The config object is a dict-like that serves two purposes: 1) whatever you put into it will be persisted as the configuration for this run, 2) `wandb run` can optionally read in values from yaml files, and pass them to your script via `wandb.run.config`.
+During your run, `wandb.run.config` is a dict-like that serves two purposes: 1) whatever you put into it will be persisted as the configuration for this run, 2) `wandb run` can optionally read in values from yaml files, and pass them to your script via `wandb.run.config`.

-#### Saving parameters from argparse/tensorflow/other
+#### Saving parameters from argparse / tensorflow / other

 If you are using argparse you can easily persist your arguments:
 ```python